fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have created a copy CAN1602PINIO to work with LiquidCrystalIO.
 It increases the code memory from 30016 to 30452.

+I also want to develop the code for the CANTOTEM series.

+I now have a display (4 by 20) mounted and not yet programmed.

+I would also like to put in PJON as well.

 ## CBUS Long Message codes

 CBUS long messages are sent using a stream, which has a stream number.
 The sending module sends to a specific number and the other modules listen to the streams as needed, not the one they send on.
 This means that I need to have a scheme for the allocation of the stream numbers.
 For the moment I will assign a different number to each module, using a series starting at 11.
 If there are multiple instances of a particular module code the numbers will have to be set in some other way, such as configuration.
 I can build in some checks.